-Alphonso Aam(Hapoos Aam), also known as Hapoos or Hapus or Hapuz, is a renowned subtype of mangoes with a unique aroma, creamy pulp, and deep flavor.
+Alphonso Aam(Hapoos Aam), also known as Hapoos or Hapus or Hapuz, is a renowned subtype of mangoes with a yellow colour, a unique aroma, creamy pulp, and deep flavour.
 It is the King of mangoes.
 Authentic Gi Tag-certified Mango Trees are grown in the Konkan region of Maharashtra.

-It has a bright golden yellow color, rich creamy and tender texture, and an enticing aroma that's second to none!
+It has a bright golden yellow colour, rich creamy and tender texture, and an enticing aroma that's second to none!

 The best subtype is grown in Maharashtra's Ratnagiri and Devgad districts.

-The 200 km west line of the Indian coast between Goa and Mumbai (also known as the Konkan region) has suitable soil and climate conditions conducive to ripe alphonso mango production.
+The 200 km west line of the Indian coast between Goa and Mumbai (the Konkan region) has suitable soil and climate conditions conducive to ripe alphonso mango production.

 The subtype that grows in Devgad and Ratnagiri is unique because it has thin skin and thick pulp.